Sistemo: run real Linux machines on your own hardware with one command

 How it works

 Sistemo is a single Go binary (~15 MB) that runs as a daemon.
 Under the hood, Firecracker (the hypervisor AWS uses for Lambda) creates microVMs with hardware-level isolation via KVM.
-Each VM runs in its own network namespace with a unique IP.
+Each machine runs in its own network namespace with a unique IP.
 Everything is tracked in SQLite and survives daemon restarts.

-There's also a browser-based terminal at http://localhost:7777 if you don't want to use SSH.
+There's also a browser-based terminal at http://localhost:7777/dashboard/ if you don't want to use SSH.

 PlatformRequirements